Here’s why getting the data back won’t be easy.

-Before the global pandemic ecommerce was gradually seeping into daily life.
-Today, the demand has skyrocketed and online shopping has become a critical service.
-While it has made life more convenient for consumers, ecommerce merchants face challenges that traditional brick and mortar stores do not.
-Relying on a digital storefront for 100% of your revenue being the most obvious one.
+Before the global pandemic, ecommerce was gradually seeping into daily life.
+Today, the demand has skyrocketed, and online shopping has become a critical service.
+While it has made life more convenient for consumers, ecommerce merchants face challenges that traditional brick-and-mortar stores do not.
+You are relying on a digital storefront for 100% of your revenue is the most obvious one.

-An ecommerce store can stop working, it can be a victim of cybercrime and it can be compromised in dozens of ways; mostly by human errors.
-The 2020 Data Protection Survey set out to learn how ecommerce merchants protect their store and fallout from data disasters.
+An ecommerce store can stop working, be a victim of cybercrime, and be compromised in dozens of ways, primarily by human errors.
+The 2020 Data Protection Survey set out to learn how ecommerce merchants protect their stores and fallout from data disasters.
 It found that one in four stores had lost critical business data.
 And the fallout of this was an immediate drop in sales.

 Misconception #1: My ecommerce platform will protect and back up my data

 There are limitations to relying on an ecommerce platform to store and protect your data.
 Cloud-based storage is often limited, and often, companies do not provide website backups.
 The merchant is responsible for store security, including backups and recovery.
-In the 2020 Data Protection Survey, it was revealed that only 33.9% of respondents were aware that ecommerce platforms can pose a threat to their online store.
+The 2020 Data Protection Survey revealed that only 33.9% of respondents knew that ecommerce platforms could threaten their online store.

 Shopify, for example, which has over 1,000,000 active stores, does not have an automatic backup service.
-The online shopping giant recommends that merchants manually back up their site by saving CSV files of individual parts of the store.
-This time-consuming exercise is unreliable for complete data control and for saving customizations and images.
+The online shopping giant recommends that merchants manually back up their site by saving CSV files of individual store parts.
+This time-consuming exercise is unreliable for data control and saving customizations and images.

 Misconception #2: Recovering lost data on my own is quick and easy

 Data recovery is not as easy as it seems.
-CSV files are cumbersome and time consuming to manually upload.
+CSV files are cumbersome and time-consuming to upload manually.
 A total of 33% of companies in the 2020 Data Protection Survey indicated that it took them up to five hours to recover their lost data.
-As well, 13% of the companies needed between six to 25 hours for their data recovery, and 8% never fully recovered.
-The reason for “no recovery” is probably due to the fact that some parts of an ecommerce store can’t be exported and saved.
+Also, 13% of the companies needed between six to 25 hours for their data recovery, and 8% never fully recovered.
+The reason for “no recovery” is probably because some parts of an ecommerce store can't be exported and saved.
 So unless you have the original information, the data is likely gone for good.

 Forbes reports that 67% of customers will switch to a different brand if they have a single bad experience on an ecommerce site.
 According to the 2020 Data Protection Survey Report, 88% of respondents consider customers and orders to be the most critical site content to protect.
-As well, 89% reported that a loss of sales, orders and/or revenue would be a major impact on their business.
-Rx Smart Gear faced losing 1,500 orders, or 75 orders a day for 21 days, due to a botched manual upload of 100,000 stock keeping units.
-Using Rewind’s data protection software, the site was restored in 48 hours.
+Also, 89% reported that a loss of sales, charges and revenue would significantly impact their business.
+Rx Smart Gear faced losing 1,500 orders, or 75 orders a day for 21 days, due to a botched manual upload of 100,000 stock-keeping units.
+The site was restored in 48 hours using Rewind's data protection software.

 Misconception #3: If I am careful not to make mistakes, my data is safe

 Malicious attacks, such as DDoS attacks, malware, and credit card fraud, can cost an ecommerce store dearly.
 It is estimated that cyber attacks have forced 70% of small businesses offline.
-Of this group, one in ten businesses were forced out of business, due to the negative impact on sales.
+Of this group, one in ten businesses was forced out of business due to the negative impact on sales.
 It can cost up to $200,000 to recover from a cyber attack.
-A little over half of respondents to the 2020 Data Protection Survey, or 57.2% of companies, recognized that malicious attacks pose a threat to their online operations.
+A little over half of the 2020 Data Protection Survey respondents, or 57.2% of companies, recognized that malicious attacks threaten their online operations.
 Investing in DDoS prevention tools can greatly benefit your business and spare you from potential financial losses.